COLSSolc/backend-master-lokdonSKI/README.md

 1. GF 2^p where p =< 8; -> GF 2^p, where p !<8 && p > 8 || 00 (or goes to infinity).

-2. Non-Deterministic Polynomial problems (hard problems) are reconsidered for 16 * 16 matrix e.g We embodied KT as a hard (NP-Complete) problem with no other complexity to derive ciphertext from cryptographic engine; O(m) in complexity.
-It is also noted that this very system originates lattice base cryptography.
+2. Non-Deterministic reduction insinuating that hard problem arises from 16 * 16 matrix e.g We embodied KT as a hard (NP-Complete) problem with other complexities and biases to derive ciphertext from cryptographic engine.
+It is also noted that this very system does not originates lattice base cryptography but shades light on the form.

 3. Knight's tour (KT) could NOT be solved in polynomial time within unbounded field.
 A matrix of scope is of bounded field that could hold solutions of KT just like the elements of lattice vertices.
 The changing nature of the nodes owing to the decision needed to advance to another element happend as a deterministic reduction.
 There is also a randomized reduction of seeding the key generation.
 The bigger the scope the more time it will take to negotiate and decide a fitting node just like in neural networks.
 WIth this in view balancing symmetric stream of block (key) significant size, encryption time and implementation could yield cryptography of the future.